syncfusion/ej2-vue-docs/src/notifications/toast/config.md

 By default, the [showProgressBar](../api/toast/#showprogressbar) is not enabled.
 If it is enabled, it can visually indicate how long to get toast expires.
 Based on the [timeOut](../api/toast/#timeout) property, progress bar will appear.

+### Progress bar direction

+By default, the [progressDirection](../api/toast/#progressDirection) is set to "Rtl" and it will appear from right to left direction.
+You can change the progressDirection to "Ltr" to make it appear from left to right direction.

 ## Newest on top

 By default, the newly created toasts will append next with existing toasts.
 You can change the sequence like inserting before the toast by enabling the [newestOnTop](../api/toast/#newestontop).